Killer (Adamski song): Critical reception

-Upon the release, Bill Coleman from Billboard found that this "enchanting techno-hip-house charmer from the keyboardist's Liveandirect project sports a languid vocal to complement the instrumentation."
+Upon the release, Bill Coleman from Billboard magazine found that this "enchanting techno-hip-house charmer from the keyboardist's Liveandirect project sports a languid vocal to complement the instrumentation."
 Dave Jennings from Melody Maker wrote, "This is much like it.
 "Killer" isn't the brutish thin its title suggests.
 It's a medium-paced dance track built around a rock-solid bassline, laced with eerie synthetics and topped with the plaintive voice of guest singer Seal — who sounds firmly in the grip of lovely desolution.
-"Killer" shifts more than enough to fit on the dancefloor, but it might also suit your mood is you have to go home alone when the club has closed.
+"Killer" shifts more than enough to fit on the dancefloor, but it might also suit your mood if you have to go home alone when the club has closed.
 Emotive and effective."
 David Giles from Music Week called it a "strange release", adding, "It sounds as though a bluesy soul vocalist has become trapped inside a throbbing piece of machinery; it actually takes a fair while to warm up into the familiar pace of house rhythm."
 He also stated that "Adamski seems to be plotting a move towards the soul world but is still overawed by technology."

 Ian McCann from NME declared it as "a perfect pop moment, if Adamski never makes another record half as good it will stand as a testament to its time like Bowie's, Numan's and Human League's best."
 Tom Doyle from Smash Hits remarked that the song is "a bit of surprise", complimenting Seal, "who turns in a fine soul-singing".
 He explained that the song "builds up from a slow Depeche Mode-sounding beginning into a full-blown "rave" record and then drops down for the moody bit again at the end.
 A complete success."